jdhanju/microsoft-test/README.md

 ## Where is my Problem 1 file?
 - `microsoft-test/src/microsoft-p1.js`
-- If you would like to test problem 1 separately I have set up a different folder where you can execute problem 1 with node.js
+- If you would like to test problem-1 separately I have set up a different folder where you can execute problem 1 with node.js
 - Go to the `node` directory
 - Run `node microsoft-p1-node` to run your test cases.
 - Lines 31-37 in the file `microsoft-p1-node.js` execute my tests.
 You can go ahead and comment them out or replace them.